 The Irish Seed Savers Association is a Company Limited by Guarantee, based in Scariff, Ireland.

-It was founded by Anita Hayes in 1991, in Carlow and moved to its current site in Co.
+The association was founded in 1991 by Anita Hayes, in Carlow and moved to its current site in Co.
 Clare in 1996.

 Today, it employs 20 people.
 Jennifer McConnell runs the Association as its General Manager since 2017.